-Order fulfillment is certainly not the most exciting part of running an online ecommerce store, but it is one that has a massive impact on the success and profitability of an ecommerce business.
+It may not be the most exciting part of running an online ecommerce store, but order fulfillment is one that has a massive impact on the success and profitability of an ecommerce business.
 How quickly and efficiently orders are packaged and shipped out to customers has a direct impact on the customer experience and whether or not customers will tell their friends about their experience, leave positive (or negative) reviews, and order from you again in the future.

 Thanks to the Amazon effect, customer expectations have shifted in the past 10 years when it comes to the speed and cost of shipping.
 People expect to be able to receive things fast and at little to no cost.

 A few statistics you should be aware of as an ecommerce business owner:

 - 25% of shoppers say they have canceled an order because the delivery was too slow.

 - 53% of shoppers say that the delivery time is an important factor when it comes to deciding whether or not to place an order online.